Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Meeting all your Golden Retriever’s needs can be difficult if you work all day.
 It can be even more difficult if you work all day and live in an apartment.
 It becomes even more challenging if it’s a puppy.
 But, it can be done with adequate planning and preparation.

 Now, suppose you have the flexibility to be home throughout the day or work from home.
-In that case, having a Golden Retriever in an apartment is not as big as an issue.
+In that case, having a Golden Retriever in an apartment is not as big of an issue.
 You’re available to meet all its needs and watch over it.

 But what if you can’t be around?